-Units: 3 When Offered: Fall, Spring Practice in gathering information, conducting interviews and using online databases in writing and reporting news stories.
+Practice in gathering information, conducting interviews and using online databases in writing and reporting news stories.
 Emphasis on style, clarity, accuracy, responsibility in handling the reporting of news.
-Laboratory and fieldwork Grade Type: Letter Grade Prerequisite(s): JRN 170
+Laboratory and fieldwork.

-JRN 320 - Media Law, Ethics and Copyright
+JRN 320 - Media Law, Ethics, and Copyright

 An introduction to the ethical and legal aspects of public relations and journalism, including print, online and broadcasting.
 Students will gain practical insight into the field through review of real-world case studies and materials on ethics, policies and law.
+Grade Type: Letter Grade